-This project gives students the opportunity to learn how to conduct a professional video conference and to demonstrate their ability to do so.
+This project gives students the opportunity to demonstrate their ability to conduct a professional video conference.
 Students will be graded on their self-presentation in this medium.

 In general, you should treat video conferences like the formal settings that they are.
 You should not do anything that you would not do (or expect others to do) during a face-to-face meeting at work.

 - Smile.
 You should come across as engaged and approachable.

 - Dress professionally.
 No hoodies, ball caps, t-shirts, or sports apparel.
 Instead, men should wear a collared shirt and women a professional blouse/top.